 The first volunteer hospital for venereal illnesses was established in 1746 at the London Lock Hospital, but no serious pharmacological therapies for STDs existed until then.
 The ‘Brussels Agreement’ was signed in 1924 by several countries, which pledged to provide free or low-cost medical care at ports for merchant seamen with venereal diseases.

 ‘Salvarsan,’ a medication for syphilis, was the first effective treatment for sexually transmitted diseases.
-In the 1960s and 1970s, public health campaigns against STDs and the discovery of antibiotics led to a popular view that STDs were no longer a concern to public health, and this was largely due to the widespread availability of antibiotics.
+In the 1960s and 1970s, public health campaigns against STIs and the discovery of antibiotics led to a popular view that STIs were no longer a concern to public health, and this was largely due to the widespread availability of antibiotics.
 Around 1969, HIV/Aids made its way to the U.S. Sexually transmitted diseases that could not be healed by modern medicine first came to public attention in the 1980s with the appearance of genital herpes and then Aids.
 When it became clear that Aids was on the verge of becoming a global epidemic, public awareness efforts were launched, and medicines were developed to keep HIV replication at bay for as long as possible.

 An infectious disease breaks out among French troops during the Italian War.

 The London Lock Hospital begins to treat victims of these infectious diseases.

 Aids begins to spread across Europe.

 National Sexually Transmitted Infections (STIs) Education and Awareness Month FAQs